njumagus/MMSF/README.md

 ## 3.Preparing Dataset
-⚡ All the data and the processed data are compressed to "data.*" in our Baidu Disk.
+⚡ All the data and the processed data are compressed to "data.*" in our Baidu Disk/OneDrive.
 ### Data Download
 Download [LVU dataset](https://github.com/chaoyuaw/lvu) and unzip the data to data/LVU/raw.